Quella Vecchia Locanda

 Home is Where I Belong

 Hiding it All

 Hideaway My Song is typically uninteresting mid-'70s 'rock', although Sunlight Brings Shadows ups the ante a little by bringing in a faint Gentle Giant influence, would you believe.
 The rest of the album veers between boring and vaguely adventurous, although Quicksand were never really going to be front-runners.
-Mellotron on three tracks, with small string parts on Sunlight Brings Shadows and Overcome The Pattern/Flying, with more strings and brass on Seasons/Alpha Omega; no surprise that the 'Tron comes in on the longer, proggier tracks.
+Mellotron on three tracks, with small string parts on Sunlight Brings Shadows and Overcome The Pattern/Flying and more strings and brass on Seasons/Alpha Omega; no surprise that the Mellotron comes in on the longer, proggier tracks.